USS Sennet

-Three days later, the submarine attacked enemy minelayer the Nariu with an offset spread of torpedoes from her stern tubes, then went deep to 200 ft.
+Three days later, the submarine attacked the minelayer Nariu with an offset spread of torpedoes from her stern tubes, then went deep to 200 ft.
 Two torpedoes were heard to explode.
 While going deep, Sennet was rocked hard by two aircraft bombs which exploded beneath her.
 The submarine surfaced an hour later and saw a large oil slick and approximately 40 Japanese clinging to debris but no trace of the Nariu which had sunk.